 Preparing for Careers in Law and Government

 Graduates of the certificate program are readily qualified to work, not only for legislatures and state agencies, but also for private law firms with regulatory practices.
 Possible career paths for certificate program graduates include attorney positions throughout state, county and municipal government, as well as elected positions.
 Other possible careers include working for public interest organizations, nonprofit corporations, and lobbyists.
-In addition, private law firms involved in representing clients before federal and state regulatory agencies hire attorneys with a practical knowledge of public law, governmental operations, and public policy issues.
+In addition, private law firms involved in representing clients before federal and state regulatory agencies hire attorneys with a practical knowledge of public law, governmental operations, and public policy issues (see Program Outcomes).

 Admission to the Program